ThePhD/future_cxx/technical specification/C - defer/defer.typ

 == The `thrd_create` function

-In addition to the description and return requirements in the document, when `thrd_start_t func` parameter is invoked and it is returned from, it behaves as if it also runs any defer statements before invoking `thrd_exit` with the returned value.
+In addition to the description and return requirements in the document, when `thrd_start_t func` parameter is returned from, it behaves as if it also runs any defer statements before invoking `thrd_exit` with the returned value.

 #heading(
 	numbering: none,